linode/docs/docs/guides/platform/object-storage/backing-up-compute-instance-to-object-storage/index.md

 ### Incremental Backups

-This guide focuses on covering full backups, where most system files are backed up all at once, with each backup containing a full account.
-However, some use cases prefer *incremental backups*, where each subsequent archive only contains modifications to an initial backup.
+This guide focuses on covering full backups, in which all of the files you've specified are backed up in their entirety each time you perform a backup.
+However, some use cases may benefit from *incremental backups*, in which each subsequent archive only contains modifications since the last backup.

 Incremental backups mainly offer two benefits.
-It tends to take less time and fewer resources because each subsequent backup operation only archives new modifications.
+They tend to take less time and fewer resources because each subsequent backup operation only archives new modifications.
 For a similar reason, each archive file tends to be significantly smaller.

-That said, incremental backups require a more involved restore process.
-A traditional incremental backup requires that you first restore the initial archive, then each subsequent archive (in order) up to your desired restoration point.
+That said, incremental backups typically require a more involved restore process.
+In most cases, you would first extract the initial archive and then each subsequent archive (in order) up to your desired restoration point.
+This is in contrast to restoring a full backup, where you only need to extract a single archive file.

 The tar command also supports incremental backups, using its `--listed-incremental` option.
 To learn how to create incremental backups with `tar`, refer to the GNU documentation on [Using tar to Perform Incremental Dumps](https://www.gnu.org/software/tar/manual/html_node/Incremental-Dumps.html).

-## How to Back Up an Image to Object Storage
+## Upload Backup Archive Files to Object Storage

-With your backup made and stored in a convenient `backup.tgz` file, you can start the process of storing it on your Linode Object Storage instance.
+With your backup made and stored in a convenient `backup.tgz` file, you can start the process of storing it on an Object Storage bucket.

 The [rclone](https://rclone.org/) utility handles that process efficiently, especially when you plan on automating backups (covered in the next section).
-You can learn more about rclone and its usage with S3 object storage in our guide [Use Rclone to Sync Files to Linode Object Storage](https://www.linode.com/docs/guides/rclone-object-storage-file-sync/).
+You can learn more about rclone and its usage with S3 object storage in our guide [Use Rclone to Sync Files to Linode Object Storage](/docs/guides/rclone-object-storage-file-sync/).

 Follow along with the steps here to set up rclone and store your initial backup file to a Linode Object Storage instance.

-1. Create a Linode Object Storage bucket, and generate access keys.
+1. Create a Linode Object Storage bucket and generate access keys.
 Our [Object Storage - Get Started](/docs/products/storage/object-storage/get-started/) guide explains how.

     You need to keep track of some information from this step, as it is necessary further on: